karolzwolak/raytracer/README.md

 ```
 Render an animation.
 Use `animate` field on an object to add animation to it

-Usage: raytracer <SCENE_FILE> animate [OPTIONS] --duration-sec <DURATION_SEC>
+Usage: raytracer <SCENE_FILE> animate [OPTIONS]

 Options:
-  -f, --format <FORMAT>              The format of the output video [default: mp4] [possible values: gif, mp4, webp]
+  -f, --format <FORMAT>
+          The format of the output video [default: mp4] [possible values: gif, mp4, webp]
+  -s, --duration-sec <DURATION_SEC>
-  -d, --duration-sec <DURATION_SEC>  The duration of the output video in seconds
+          The duration of the output video in seconds
+  -c, --duration-cycle <DURATION_CYCLE>
+          The duration of the output video in animation cycles.
+Animation cycle is the time it takes for the animation to loop [default: 1]
+      --fps <FPS>
-      --fps <FPS>                    Frames per second of the output video.
+          Frames per second of the output video.
 Note that not all formats support all framerates.
-Use lower framerates when rendering to gif (about 30) [default: 60]
+Use lower framerates when rendering to gif (about 30)
-  -h, --help                         Print help
 ```

 ## Scene File Format